galaxyproject/training-material/topics/metagenomics/tutorials/diversity/tutorial.md

 > <comment-title></comment-title>
 >
-> Apart from Krakentools, there are two more tools available in Galaxy that can be used to calculate diversity indexes, QIIME2 and [Vegan](https://github.com/vegandevs/vegan).
+> Apart from Krakentools, there are two more tools available in Galaxy that can be used to calculate diversity indexes, QIIME2 ({% cite Bolyen.2019 %}) and [Vegan](https://github.com/vegandevs/vegan).
 >
 >
 > QIIME 2 (Quantitative Insights Into Microbial Ecology 2) is a powerful open-source bioinformatics software package that provides a comprehensive suite of tools and methods for processing, analyzing, and visualizing microbiome data.
 It offers a modular approach to microbiome analysis, allowing researchers to build flexible analysis pipelines tailored to their specific research goals.
 The software supports a wide range of data types, including 16S rRNA gene sequencing, metagenomics, metatranscriptomics, and others.